-With CalChoice, you can do what the rich do.
-Investing in real estate provides a long-term investment through a tangible asset, and CalChoice offers real estate investing as one of their most powerful financial strategies.
+With CalChoice Financial, you can do what the rich do.
+Investing in real estate provides a long-term investment through a tangible asset, and CalChoice Financial offers real estate investing as one of their most powerful financial strategies.
 Real estate investing allows actual portfolio diversification because the type of real estate investing we provide is not tied to the stock market.

 BENEFITS OF REAL ESTATE